mnneeltakemail2/testNeel3/technical-details/waves-contracts-language-description/creating-and-deploying-a-script-manually.md

 Before the transaction is submitted to be included in the next block, the account checks if the transaction meets certain requirements, defined in a **script**.
 The **script** is attached to the account so the account can validate every transaction before confirming it.

-In this example, we're going to create and deploy a simple 2 of 2 MultiSig example without using neither `Waves Client libraries` nor `API libraries`.
+In this example, we're going to create and deploy a simple 2 of 2 MultiSig example without using neither `Neel Client libraries` nor `API libraries`.

 **Example Assumptions:**

-1. We assume that we have our own Waves node \(if you do not have Waves node, you can implement the example using one of [Waves Libraries](/development-and-api/client-libraries.md) as shown in this [video tutorial](https://www.youtube.com/watch?v=o2msjSo0y0o&t=21s) using Waves Java Library\).
+1. We assume that we have our own Neel node \(if you do not have Neel node, you can implement the example using one of [Neel Libraries](/development-and-api/client-libraries.md) as shown in this [video tutorial](https://www.youtube.com/watch?v=o2msjSo0y0o&t=21s) using Neel Java Library\).
-2. We want to set up a script for a [generated](/development-and-api/waves-node-rest-api/address.md#post-addresses) account in order to implement the **smart account **idea.
+2. We want to set up a script for a [generated](/development-and-api/neel-node-rest-api/address.md#post-addresses) account in order to implement the **smart account **idea.
 3. we assume that we have three generated addresses:

 `3MxjWXEUcVCeiaEUqNcorB5HxSpLsgJCGxE` - Alice's account.